 Nature of the proceeding

 The Attorney General's Office does not convene formal adjudicatory proceedings pursuant to M.G.L. c.
 30A to resolve bid protests.
 The proceedings are investigatory, rather than formal adversarial proceedings.
+Certification appeals are also informal, although the proceedings are quasi-judicial.

-The hearing officer designates the order in which the testifying witnesses will be heard A party may present any relevant documentation and make any statements in support of its position.
+The hearing officer designates the order in which the testifying witnesses will be heard.
+A party may present any relevant documentation and make any statements in support of its position.
 While the rules of evidence are relaxed due to the nature of the proceeding, at the time of decision the hearing officer will determine what weight or credibility to give any document or statement offered into evidence.

 Parties may not question the opposing parties.